 30% had difficulty deciding on abortion

 In this study, not one case of abortion for health reasons was documented.
-Read more about how second trimester and late-term abortions are almost always elective in this article by Sarah Terzo, “Why Do Women Get Late-Term Abortions?”
+Read more about how second trimester and late-term abortions are almost always elective in the article, “Why Do Women Get Late-Term Abortions?” by Sarah Terzo

-Misconception #3: Babies are not alive during D&E abortions.
+Misconception #3: Babies are not alive during D and E abortion.

 The video has been advised on and reviewed by medical professionals including practicing OB/GYNs and former abortionists, which confirms the accuracy with which the procedure was depicted.